 We can both generalize the above result and see how this stationary population is constructed, using a simple heuristic argument.
-Imagine a country divided into halves in such a way that the population alive at time t = 0 and any of its descendants reside in the western portion, and immigrant arrivals after t = 0 together with their descendants reside in the eastern portion.
+Imagine a country divided into halves in such a way that the population alive at time t = 0 and any of its descendants reside in the western portion, and immigrant arrivals after t =0 together with their descendants reside in the eastern portion.
 Concentrating first on the population in the west, we can see that this population eventually dies away.
 Even though it may continue growing for a while after t = 0 due to the momentum that a youthful age composition imparts to population growth, its below-replacement fertility is sufficient to guarantee a negative stable growth rate and, therefore, long-run extinction.

 The eastern portion of the country develops demographically in a more complex way.
 Any population that exists there must either be direct immigrants or the descendants of immigrants.
-Hence this population (that is, the female part of it) will consist at any time of surviving immigrant women, native-born women whose mothers were immigrants , native-born women whose grandmothers were immigrants, and so on.
-It will be useful to call women whose mother immigrated "first generation", whose grandmother immigrated "second generation", whose great-grandmother immigrated "third generation", and so on, tagging each woman in the population by her immigration ancestry.
-We can assume, in general, that fertility behavior differs for women of different immigration "generations", so that women of "generation" i have fertility schedule $m_i(a)$ , with associated net reproduction rate NRRi.
+Hence this population (that is, the female part of it) will consist at any time of surviving immigrant women, native-born women whose mothers were immigrants, nativeborn women whose grandmothers were immigrants, and so on.
+It will be useful to call women whose mother immigrated "first generation," whose grandmother immigrated "second generation," whose great-grandmother immigrated "third generation," and so on, tagging each woman in the population by her immigration ancestry.4 We can assume, in general, that fertility behavior differs for women of different immigration "generations," so that women of "generation" i have fertility schedule $m_i(a)$, with associated net reproduction rate NRR_i.

 The eastern population then builds up as follows.
-In a relatively short time after time zero, two or three generations say, the stock of surviving direct immigrants becomes stationary and stays stationary, building up in exactly the same way as a standard life-table population, except that in this case people can enter the population at all ages.
-In time then there is a constant number of surviving immigrant women $H_I(a)$ at age a, in any year.
-In turn, each year thereafter $B_1$ children are born whose mothers are immigrants, where and where $m_0(a)$ is the fertility schedule of immigrant women.
+In a relatively short time after time zero, say two or three generations, the stock of surviving direct immigrants becomes constant and stays constant, building up in exactly the same way as a standard life-table population, except that in this case people can enter the population at all ages.
+In time, then, there is a constant number of surviving immigrant women $H_I(a)$ at age a, in any year.
+In turn, each year thereafter B_1 children are born whose mothers are immigrants, where and where $m_0(a)$ is the fertility schedule of immigrant women.
 Since immigrants are constant in number at any age, these annual "first generation" births are constant too.
-A generation or so after the appearance of "first-generation" births, "second-generation" births B2 start to appear.
+A generation or so after the appearance of "first-generation" births, "second-generation" births B_2 start to appear.
 Since these are born to the constant flow of "first generation" births, they number and each year, they too are born in constant numbers.

-$$B_1 = \int{\alpha}^{\beta} H_1(a) m_0(a) da , \qquad (13)$$
+$$B_1 = \int{\alpha}^{\beta} H_I(a) m_0(a) da \qquad (13)$$

-$$B{2} = \int{\alpha}^{\beta} B{1} p(a) m{1}(a) da = NRR{1} B{1} , \qquad (14)$$
+$$B_2 = \int{\alpha}^{\beta} B_1 p(a) m_1(a) da = NRR_1 B_1$$ (14)

-Given sufficient time, children of all "generations" up to "generation" N say, are born each year, and generalizing (14), we can show that each year produces a constant flow $B_i$ of "generation i" births, where
+Given sufficient time, children of all "generations" up to "generation" R are born each year, and generalizing (14), we can show that each year produces a constant flow B_i of "generation i" births, where

-$$B{i} = NRR{i-1}B{i-1}$$ ; $i < N$ .
-(15)
+$$B_i = NRR{i-1}B{i-1}; \ 2 \le i \le R.$$ (15)